Collection: Paint by numbers by Robin Wethe Altman

 I especially love paintings that have small homes in them.
 There is just something about a humble, cozy home that makes me feel safe and secure and happy.
 I also love animals in nature, mountains, ocean scenes, and people.

 My family is made up of almost all artists and musicians.
 My husband is a violinist/fiddle player.
-My father was an ace fighter pilot but turned out to be a spiritual healer late in life.
+My father was an ace fighter pilot but became a spiritual healer late in life.
 I think I embraced his sadness about war and I am completely about peace.
-He saw my artistic talent when I was just three years old and encouraged me to be an artist as did my mother who was a writer and musician.
-My mother was ecstatic about nature and she would show me the beauty in everything so that I felt I had some sort of privileged insight into a hidden heaven of some sort.
+He saw my artistic talent when I was just three years old and encouraged me to be an artist, as did my mother, who was a writer and musician.
+My mother was ecstatic about nature, and she would show me the beauty in everything, so I felt I had some sort of privileged insight into a hidden heaven of some sort.

 Can you tell us about your favorite setup to paint? (morning coffee, late evening jazz…)

-By about noon I'm sitting at my drafting table.
-It's right next to a big sliding glass door that looks out to a deck where I feed squirrels, chipmunks and birds and beyond that is our big back yard with a garden I just planted for the first time.
-I REALLY enjoy coffee and the highlight of my day might include a cookie!!
+By about noon, I'm sitting at my drafting table.
+It's right next to a big sliding glass door that looks out to a deck where I feed squirrels, chipmunks, and birds, and beyond that is our big backyard with a garden I just planted for the first time.
+I REALLY enjoy coffee, and the highlight of my day might be a cookie!!
 I love having pets lay at my feet as I paint.
 Right now we foster animals until they can get a permanent home.

 Can you explain how different is your painting technique from the acrylic paint used with paint by numbers?

-Do you have a piece of advice to share with a beginner regarding… a technique, an angle, an equipment?
+Do you have a piece of advice to share with a beginner regarding… a technique, an angle, and equipment?

 I like what my art professor said in college.
 He said that there was "no such thing as talent, only DESIRE".
 Almost everyone I share this with disagrees.
 I think some people have a knack of painting or drawing, but what he meant was that if a person has a great desire, they will STICK with art and try again and again and are teachable.
-They will ENJOY trying to paint a lot and those people are the ones that actually improve!
+They will ENJOY trying to paint a lot, and those people will actually improve!
 I started painting with paint by numbers!
 I think you can see that in my style.
-It's just a simple way of organizing what you see I think.
+I think it's just a simple way of organizing what you see.
 But from there, you will learn how to take any subject and do the same with it.
-You can be a little sloppy with your own painting and that will make it feel more fun and expressive.
+You can be a little sloppy with your own painting, which will make it feel more fun and expressive.
 Painting is mostly about learning how to see.

 What is your funniest memory about painting?

 I don't know if it's so funny really... but the most interesting story I have about painting was early in my career when I was really struggling with a painting.
 I felt so lost and upset about how the painting looked.
-I was angry, frustrated and at my witts end.
-But my art professor had warned us about not finishing paintings.
+I was angry, frustrated, and at my witts end.
+But my art professor warned us not to finish painting.
 He said that was a bad habit to get into.
 Instead, just have fun with it and get it done no matter what.
 So, I finally finished this painting of my hometown ...
-Laguna Beach and I liked it SO much that I got inspired to make posters from it.
-I not only sold the original for a great deal, but I also sold ALL of the posters in a short time and many people liked this painting.
+Laguna Beach, and I liked it SO much that I got inspired to make posters from it.
+I not only sold the original for a great deal, but I also sold ALL of the posters in a short time, and many people liked this painting.
 So.... don't fret or give up on yourself.
 You never know what might become of a painting you think you don't like!

 Any fun or other facts you want to share, feel free!